furmidgeuk/github-testing/MIGRATION_PROCESS.md

 # GitHub Repository Migration Process

-This document outlines the process for migrating repositories from the `NovoNordisk-DataCore` organisation to `NN-Databricks` while supporting incremental updates.
+This document outlines the process for migrating repositories from the `NovoNordisk-DataCore` organisation to `NN-Datacore` while supporting incremental updates.

 ---